jdunca/academic-kickstart/content/publication/Duncan_2019/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Duncan, J. & Caidi, N. (2018).
-“Mobilities, Media and Governmentality: Asylum Seekers in Lacolle, Quebec.”"
+title: "Duncan, J. (2019).
+Negotiating Citizenship: Mediatized Migration and the Canadian Data Border"
-authors:
+authors: []
-date: 2018-11-14T21:31:43-04:00
+date: 2019-11-14T23:10:16-04:00
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: 2020-07-14T21:31:43-04:00
+publishDate: 2020-07-14T23:10:16-04:00

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["2"]
+publication_types: ["7"]

 # Publication name and optional abbreviated publication name.
-publication: German Journal of Social Work and Migration
+publication: ""
-publication_short:
+publication_short: ""

-abstract: "This article reflects upon the anomalous rise of irregular migration into Canada through the small town of Lacolle, Quebec and how the government chose to respond.
-We ask: How do Canadian governmentalities of mobility express themselves in mass media coverage of irregular migration into Lacolle?
-Much like its European counterparts, the Canadian government has relied on discourses of humanitarian securitization to justify its policies.
-Irregular crossings have presented a signficant challenge to the ways in which the Canadian government has traditionally limited and compelled the agency of those subject to its power.
-To meet these challenges, the government has had to grapple with new governance strategies in a series of entangled infrastructural, policy, and narrative interventions.
-This article chronicles these recent developments and offers an analytical lens."
+abstract: "This thesis reflects upon the anomalous rise of irregular migration into Canada near the town of Lacolle, Quebec and the response of the Canadian government in the context of prevalent networked communications.
+Conceiving of politics as performance, the research engages in a systematic content analysis of Canadian Press and Agence France Press coverage of arrivals through Lacolle to identify an official ‘institutional narrative’.
+Subsequently, I test this institutional narrative, which privileges the voices of Canadian political elites, establishing my own ‘narrative of encounter’ through analysis of a variety of legislation, policy, and internal documents obtained both publicly and through Canada’s Access to Information System.
+This produced novel insights regarding how the massive proliferation of networked communication has shaped possibilities for citizenship and authority at the Canadian border in many paradoxical and ironic ways."

 # Summary.
 An optional shortened abstract.
 summary: ""